ZenexHubScript/Zenex-hub/README.md

 🟡 Exploit checker (Executors that are on Zenex hub Blacklist/Executors known to be rats and stuff) (Works but some parts of it are not done)

-🔴 Low Support Mode (Makes executors that have low unc use a script that has fewer features)
+🔴 Low Support Mode (Makes executors that have low unc use a script that has fewer features but supports their exploit)

 🔴 Api And Doc Tells you how to use and setup + Put Zenex hub Scripts into your scripts